Flashfyre/Spectrite/README.md

 ## Blocks and Items

-### Mineral Chests (Iron, Gold, Diamond, and Spectrite)
+### Spectrite Chests
-A chest with the texture of a mineral.
-You may smelt them for 5 of their mineral's respective crafting material, though it takes 8 to craft a chest, so it's inefficient to do this unless you desparately need some of the mineral you crafted the chest with.
-Unfortunately, the textures for these chests are not resource pack compatible so they will have textures like mineral blocks regardless of the resource pack being used.
-These chests serve no special purpose, they are purely for bragging rights. ("Look at me, I have so many diamonds I can afford to make a chest out of diamond blocks!")
+A chest with the texture of Spectrite.
+You may smelt it for 5 Spectrite Gems, though it takes 8 to craft a chest, so it's inefficient to do this unless you desperately need some of the Spectrite Gems you crafted the chest with.
+These chests serve no special purpose, they are purely for bragging rights. ("Look at me, I have so many Spectrite Gems I can afford to make a chest out of Spectrite Blocks!")

 Crafting Recipe: